Zabrimus/jonglisto-ng/README.md

 * create a self running jar with ``java -jar payara-micro-4.1.2.174.jar --disablephonehome --nocluster --deploy jonglisto-ng-'version'.war --outputuberjar <my_new_name>.jar`` and start the server and application with ``java -jar <my_new_name>.jar``

 The server announces the URL to access the application.
-In my example it is ``http://<server>:8080/jonglisto-ng-0.0.1``
+In my example it is ``http://<server>:8080/jonglisto-ng-0.0.1`` As described in the TomEE part, you could rename the war file to be able to access jonglisto-ng with a different URL.

 ### Configuration